m-g-h/R.MFIV/README.md

 #> 12870:   BBBB 2017-06-13 16:00:00 2019-01-18 980.805 <data.table[117x3]>
 ```

-We select an exemplary entry as an example.
-This observation will be our
+We select an exemplary entry for the calculation.
+This observation will
-“near-term” contract.
-Also note that `option_quotes` is a “nested”
+be our “near-term” contract.
+Also note that `option_quotes` is a
-data.table itself
+“nested” data.table itself

 ``` r
 t <- option_dataset$t[4]
 exp <- option_dataset$exp[4]
 option_quotes <- option_dataset$option_quotes[[4]]